Comoros June 16-17, 2023

 Guides.
 Don’t fully book a driver for the whole time – Day by day is much better

 Adore Comores.
 Main tour company in Comoros (Jon, American).
 Guide, Issa, speaks English fluently.
 WhatsApp is +269 361 60 10. €440 for the trip.
-I didn’t use them as all their drivers were busy but he was very helpful in finding a driver to take me around Moroni and area.
+I didn’t use them as all their drivers were busy but he was very helpful in finding a driver to take me around Moroni and the area.

-Hassan, seemed to be a bit clueless.
+Hassan seemed to be a bit clueless.

 Talk.
 French is the language of administration and education, and Arabic is the language of religion.
 Comorian (also known as Shikomor) – a Bantu language closely related to Swahili – is the language of the people spoken by nearly 97%.